Captain Sir Robert John Le Mesurier McClure

 John Le Mesurier from Priaulx Library Collection

 He was educated by Rev. Philip Hayes, of Guernsey.
 Like all upper-class Bailiwick boys, however, Robert eventually had to leave his island home to go to school, and his adoptive father chose Eton for him.
-This was not the only major disruption to his life, however, for Le Mesurier’s wife, his cousin Martha Perchard, had in 1817 and 1818 unexpectedly given birth to two boys in rapid succession, and Robert was no longer the heir.
+This was not the only major disruption to his life, however: Le Mesurier’s wife, his cousin Martha Perchard, whom he had married in 1804, had in 1817 and 1818 given birth to two boys in rapid succession.
+Robert was no longer the heir.
 Robert transferred to Sandhurst at twelve, but was unhappy there and absconded with three friends to France.
 John Le Mesurier, who had intended him to join the army, persuaded him to return by allowing him to join the navy instead, at the comparatively old age of sixteen, in 1824, serving first on HMS Victory.
 In 1825 John Le Mesurier, no longer as well-off as he had been, made a draft will3 in which he left nothing to Robert, but as Robert's grandfather, the Reverend John Elgee, had died two years earlier, he may already have been provided for.

 In 1836 Robert was serving his time on as part of the Coastguard, waiting to be promoted to Lieutenant, when he volunteered at short notice to join an expedition to find the missing link in the Northwest passage.
 The ship was HMS Terror, commanded by Captain Back.
 The voyage was difficult, McClure did well, and was promoted, but further progress was slow; his time, when he had a job, was still spent mired in the Coastguard.
 His luck turned in 1847, however, when, thanks to his Arctic experience on the Terror, the Admiralty appointed him first lieutenant of the lead ship in the search for the lost Franklin, the HMS Enterprise under Sir James Clark Ross.
 Franklin had set out for the eastern Arctic, but when Ross returned in 1849 empty-handed, the Admiralty, desperate to find Franklin, sent the same two ships—the Enterprise and Investigator—straight out again, this time to the western Arctic, under the command of Richard Collison.
 McClure, now Commander McClure, was made second in command of HMS Investigator.